A person doing Electronic Signature and execution of contracts

 It means that the contract needs to be scrolled down, implying that the user has read all the terms and conditions of the agreement.

-The end step for enforcing electronic contracts is putting electronic signatures on such contracts.
-Such e-signing of a contract can happen in various ways, such as clicking on the place of your order button while shopping or signing an agreement electronically.
-Before the e-signing of a contract occurs, the electronic contract should be verified by both parties of the contract.
+The end step for enforcing electronic contracts is putting e-signatures on such contracts.
+Such e-signing of a contract can happen in various ways, such as through clicking on the place of your order button while shopping or signing an agreement electronically.
+Before the e-signing of a contract occurs, the electronic contract should be verified by both parties.

 Types of Electronic Signature

-The European Union (EU) eIDAS regulation mentions three types of electronic signatures.
-Below are the mentioned electronic signatures used for the E-signing of contracts:
+The European Union (EU) eIDAS regulation (electronic identification and trust services) mentions three types of E-signatures.
+Below are the mentioned e-signatures used for the E-signing of contracts:

 Simple electronic signature

-The eIDAS regulation defines an electronic signature as “data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign.”
-Examples of simple electronic signatures include scanned signatures or checkboxes mentioning the I Accept button.
+The eIDAS regulation defines an e-signature as “data in electronic form which is attached to or logically associated with other data in electronic form and used by the signatory to sign.”
+Examples of simple e-signatures include scanned signatures or checkboxes mentioning the I Accept button.
 E-signing is not subject to verification of the signer’s identity or authenticity.
 No external hardware is required while using this signature.

 Qualified electronic signature

-If you are unsure which electronic signature to use, you can consult lawyers at LegaMart who can walk you through the process.
+If you are unsure which e-signature to use, consult lawyers at LegaMart, who can walk you through the process.
 LegaMart offers various services, such as case reviews, advocacy, and more.
 It also helps to solve issues in electronic signatures and the valid execution of contracts.

 Requirements for an Electronic Signature

-For the E-signing of a contract, the electronic signature must be reliable and valid.
-Following are the requirements which must be adhered to while E-signing of agreement:
+For the E-signing of a contract, the e-signatures must be reliable and valid.
+The following are the requirements which must be adhered to while E-signing of agreement:

-• The electronic signature must be unique and valid, found only on the person signing the contract.
+• The signature must be unique and valid, found only on the person signing the contract.

-• The person signing the contract must have ownership of their data to ensure a secure, authentic, and reliable electronic signature.
+• The person signing the contract must have ownership of their data to ensure a secure, authentic, and reliable.

 • Before you sign the contract, ensure you’ve inspected the chain of steps observed during the E-signing of the contract.